operator-framework/operator-sdk/doc/ansible/dev/testing_guide.md

 ### Molecule scenarios
 If you look into the `molecule` directory, you will see three directories (`default`, `test-local`, `test-cluster`).
-Each of those directories contains a set of files that together make up what is know as a molecule *scenario*.
+Each of those directories contains a set of files that together make up what is known as a molecule *scenario*.

 Our molecule scenarios have the following basic structure: